Beyond Mapping

 Although

-This point was struck home at a recent visit to Disneyland.
-The newest ride subjects you to a seemingly endless
+This point was struck home during a recent visit to Disneyland.
+The newest ride subjects you to a seemingly

 hour.
 The curious part is that the